LibrariesHacked/librarieshacked.github.io/_posts/2019-04-15-mobile-library-data-authentication.md

 We then have two principles we can build on:

 - Most people managing a mobile library will have a known email address domain (e.g. somerset.gov.uk)
-- Being able to receive an email is a secure enough way of checking a person is a member of a service
+- Being able to receive an email to that domain is a secure enough way of checking a person is a member of a service

 ## Proposed solution